ucsb-cs156/w24/lab/jpa03.md

 5. In the README.md file: is there a link to the running app?
 6. Does OAuth work on the running app, i.e. can I log in with my Google login?
 7. Did you remember to add the instructor, your mentor, your fellow team members, and yourself to the `ADMIN_EMAILS` variable in your `config:set` on dokku?
-8. Did you deploy a database, and if so, do the CRUD operations work when you log in?
+8. Did you deploy a database?
+If so, for Admin users, the Users menu should show who has logged in recently (it uses the database to do this.)
 If so, then you are ready to submit on Canvas.

 * Submit the link to *your repo*, not the link to your running app.